Table of Contents

 - Minimum administrative work – Setting up as a sole trader means you can avoid extra regulatory paperwork such as annual accounts, corporation tax returns, VAT returns, etc., and focus on planning your future and earning money.

-- Low cost – The costs associated with incorporating and maintaining sole proprietorship may vary across countries but generally only include business license fees and taxes.
+- Low cost – The costs associated with incorporating and maintaining a sole proprietorship may vary across countries but generally only include business license fees and taxes.

 - Tax deduction – For sole proprietorship, the business and the owner are considered a single entity and thus, can be eligible for certain deduction claims, such as health insurance, wages, or premises.

-The disadvantages of sole proprietorship
+The disadvantages of the sole proprietorship

 - Liability risks – In the eyes of the law, there is no difference between the sole traders and the business itself, which means the liability is unlimited and the owner will be personally liable for any business losses and debts.